plattnotpratt/task-api/README.md

 #### DELETE:
 - [x] **uri/task/:id** - Delete a task from the database denoted by the id and associated with the user.

-#### AUTH(POST):
-- [x] **uri/auth/signup** - Post valid data requirements in the body of the request, and you should receive back a token for future requests.
-    - Requirements
-        - fname : string
-        - lname : string
-        - email : string (Valid email)
-        - password : string (Valid password)